Starting an LLC in PA is Easy

 When you file your Certificate of Organization, you'll need to list a registered agent, known as a registered office in Pennsylvania.

 A registered office is the address where there will be someone present to accept legal documents like service of process and tax notices for your LLC.
+To learn more about Pennsylvania Registered Agents, read our guide.

 Your registered office can be the address of your business, the address of an individual that has agreed to accept service of process for your LLC, or the address of a registered agent service.